ObjectIsAdvantag/hackathon-resources/hackposte-tag-roma/README.md

 - @TalentGardenit

-## Theme

-**How to improve the Customer Experience in the Postal Office**

-How to get support:
+## How to get support ?

-- Come to Cisco Meeting point and get your email address added to the “Hackathon support" Spark room.
-This is where you will get information and support  for the whole week-end.
+- Come to Cisco Meeting point and get your email address added to the "PosteHack Support Cisco Stamplay @Talent Garden" room.
+This is your 2nd place where to get information and support  for the whole week-end.
+Should I mention: 1st place is to reach to us directly !
 - Register your email on Spark https://www.ciscospark.com/
 - [Optional] install Spark on your laptop or Mobile : https://www.ciscospark.com/downloads.html